awol-linux/documentation/compile-your-kernel-in-manjaro.md

 12. Remake the grub config file
 ``` $ sudo grub-mkconfig -o /boot/grub/grub.cfg```
 > On fedora you would Use ```grub2-mkconfig``` and the grub config location is /boot/efi/EFI/fedora/grub.cfg.
-In order to locate the grub conig file use
+In order to locate the grub config file use
 > ```sudo find / -name grub.cfg``` .

 > Sometimes the grub-mkconfig doesn't look for kernels that dont have a version appended to the name.
 To change that edit the script /etc/grub.d/10_linux.